mhoennig/hs.hsadmin.ng/doc/rbac.md

 An *RbacOperation* determines, <u>what</u> an *RbacPermission* allows to do.
 It can be one of:

+- **'INSERT'** - permits inserting new rows related to the row, to which the permission belongs, in the table which is specified an extra column, includes 'SELECT'
-- **'add-...'** - permits creating new instances of specific entity types underneath the object specified by the permission, e.g. "add-package"
+- **'SELECT'** - permits selecting the row specified by the permission, is included in all other permissions
-- **'view'** - permits reading the contents of the object specified by the permission
+- **'UPDATE'** - permits updating (only the updatable columns of) the row specified by the permission, includes 'SELECT'
-- **'edit'** - change the contents of the object specified by the permission
-- **'delete'** - delete the object specified by the permission
+- **'DELETE'** - permits deleting the row specified by the permission, includes 'SELECT'
-- **'\*'**

 This list is extensible according to the needs of the access rule system.